frankyeh/UNet-Studio-Website/doc/gui_t3_atk.md

 If you still have concerns or unexpected issues, please upload the problematic SRC file(s) using the upload link provided on the left navigation bar and notify me at the Discussion forum.

+## Customize a tract atlas

+The built-in tract atlas can be modified (e.g. merge or add tracts) for study needs.

+The trat atlas are stored as ICBM152_adult.tt.gz (tracts) and ICBM152_adult.tt.gz.txt (labels) under /atlas/ICBM152_adult under the DSI Studio pacakage.
+In the Mac version, right-click on dsi_studio_64.app and look for atlas folder under /Contents/MacOs.

+To modify it, first open HCP1065_1mm.fib.gz (can be found [here](https://brain.labsolver.org/hcp_template.html)) in [Step T3 Fiber Tracking], and open the tract atlas using [Tracts][Open Tracts].

+After modifying the tracts, check all the tracts and save them back using [Tracys][Save Tracts][Save All Tracts...]

+Restart DSI Studio to take effect.

 # Tractometry

 [Tracts][Statistics] provides values extracted from shape analysis and diffusion metrics.